-AIUK operates an auto-enrolment employment pension scheme via Royal London for its employees (including its Senior Managers).
+AIUK operated an auto-enrolment employment pension scheme via Royal London for its employees (including its Senior Managers) until April 2023 as the employees employment was moved to the Accelerant Services UK Ltd.

 An assessment of the adequacy of the insurer's system of governance taking into account the nature, scale and complexity of the risks inherent in the business.